kataras/iris/README.md

 - [x] Use of the standard `log.Logger` instead of the `iris-contrib/logger`(colorful logger), make these changes to all middleware, examples and plugins.
 - [x] Implement, even, a better way to manage configuration/options, devs will be able to set their own custom options inside there. ` I'm thinking of something the last days, but it will have breaking changes. `
 - [x] Implement an internal updater, as requested [here](https://github.com/kataras/iris/issues/401).
+- [x] Support of using native servers and net.Listener instead of Iris' defined.[*](https://github.com/kataras/iris/issues/438)

 Iris is a **Community-Driven** Project, waiting for your suggestions and [feature requests](https://github.com/kataras/iris/issues?utf8=%E2%9C%93&q=label%3A%22feature%20request%22)!